 5. Are the leaders aware of any medical conditions of each group member?

-Keeping your group size is recommended everywhere.
+Keeping your group size small is recommended everywhere.
 Groups must be left to 10 or less in designated wilderness.

 Most groups - such as Scout troops, school and church groups, and other groups led by volunteers don't need a permit to hike in the White Mountain National Forest.
 However, please call before you go.